Decision-making with Speculative Opponent Models: Experiments

 \textbf{Algorithm configuration.}

-For \texttt{PP-2v1} and \texttt{PP-4v2}, the $\rho_{\theta_i, \psi_i}$ and $G_{\phi_i}$ of each controlled agent $i$ are both multi-layer perceptrons (MLP) with $3$ hidden layers of dimensionality $64$.
-We train the networks for $E=15,000$ episodes using a single environment.
-The parameters of the networks are updated by $\texttt{Adam}$ optimizer \citep{kingma2015adam} with learning rate for $\rho_{\theta_i, \psi_i}$ and $G_{\phi_i}$ as $2.5e-4$ and $1e-4$.
-Note that rather than updating the networks for every $T_f$ steps as described in Algorithm \ref{alg:algorithm}, here we update the networks with data collected from entire $10$ episodes because the predator-prey environment consumes less memory for storing data.
-We set the number of quantiles as $K=5$, the discounting factor as $\gamma = 0.95$, and the entropy coefficient as $\alpha_i = 0.01$. {The sample size of \texttt{PP-4v2} is $l=10$.} The others follow the default setting of Pytorch \citep{paszke2017automatic}.
+For \texttt{PP-3v1} and \texttt{PP-5v2}, the $\rho_{\theta_i, \psi_i}$ and $G_{\phi_i}$ of each controlled agent $i$ are both multi-layer perceptrons (MLP) with $3$ hidden layers of dimensionality $64$.
+We train the networks for $T=35,600$ episodes using a single environment.
+The parameters of the networks are updated by $\texttt{Adam}$ optimizer \cite{kingma2015adam} with learning rate for $\rho_{\theta_i, \psi_i}$ and $G_{\phi_i}$ as $2.5e-4$ and $1e-4$.
+Rather than updating the networks for every $T_f$ steps, we update the networks with data collected from entire $10$ episodes because the predator-prey environment consumes less memory for storing data.
+We set the number of quantiles as $K=5$, the discounting factor as $\gamma = 0.95$, and the entropy coefficient as $\alpha_i = 0.01$.
+We have conducted a study on the impact of sample size $l$.
+We observe that when $l$ is small, increasing it improves the performance obviously.
+However, a large sample size only brings marginal benefits while requiring too much computation. {Therefore, we set the sample size of \texttt{PP-5v2} as $l=10$.} The others follow the default setting of Pytorch \cite{paszke2017automatic}.

 The configuration for \texttt{Pomm-FFA} and \texttt{Pomm-Team} is generally the same as that of the predator-prey games.
 However, here $\rho_{\theta_i, \psi_i}$ and $G_{\phi_i}$ are both convolutional neural networks (CNN) with $4$ hidden layers, each of which has $64$ filters of size $3 \times 3$, as the observations are image-based.
 Between any two consecutive CNN layers, there is a two-layer MLP of dimension $128$. {The learning rate for $\rho_{\theta_i, \psi_i}$ and $G_{\phi_i}$ are both $2.5e-5$.} We parallel $16$ environments during training and the number of forward step is $T_f = 5$, that is, we update the networks after collecting $5$ steps of data from $16$ environments at each iteration.
-The total number of training episodes is $E = 624,000$. {We set the sample size $l$ in \texttt{Pomm-FFA} and \texttt{Pomm-Team} as 80 and 25 separately.} All experiments are carried out in a machine with Intel Core i9-10940X CPU and a single Nvidia GeForce 2080Ti GPU.
-We will make all our data and codes public after the work is accepted.
+The total number of training episodes is $T = 624,000$. {We set the sample size $l$ in \texttt{Pomm-FFA} and \texttt{Pomm-Team} as 80 and 25 separately.}